legendword/blog/README.md

-# Legendword Blog (blog)
+# Legendword Blog (WordBlog)

-An elegant blog system by Legendword, built with Quasar.
+Elegant open-source blog system by Legendword, built with Quasar.

+Feel free to use the component settings, layouts, and styles in your own projects.
+Feature requests can be posted in the [Issues page](https://github.com/legendword/blog/issues).

 ## Install the dependencies
 ```bash